-Students analyse interpretation in a wide range of recorded music, responding to and analysing music elements, concepts, compositional devices and music language.
-Students also learn how to recognise and recreate music language concepts such as scales, melodies, chords, harmony and rhythmic materials that relate to contemporary music.
+Students use music analysis skills to refine strategies for developing their performances.
+They analyse technical, expressive and stylistic challenges relevant to the works they are preparing for performance and present these strategies for assessment at a school-based discussion.
+Students analyse interpretation in a wide range of recorded music, responding to and analysing musical elements, concepts and compositional devices.
+They develop their ability to identify, recreate and notate music language concepts such as scales, melodies, chords, harmony and rhythmic materials that relate to the works studied.